arangodb/arangojs/README.md

   * **returnNew**:  `boolean` (Default: `false`)

-    If set to `false`, return additionally the complete new documents under the attribute `new` in the result.
+    If set to `true`, return additionally the complete new documents under the attribute `new` in the result.

   * **silent**:  `boolean` (Default: `false`)